-2.13.5 Substantial shareholders, who lend through an ALA, on condition that the shares are held by the ALA :

-- (i) as agent for the substantial shareholder, - (ii) for lending only and for no other purpose; and - (iii) are lent using only a specified form of agreement (i.e. a relevant agreement31 as defined), are exempt from making disclosures of changes in the nature of their interests that result from:
+- 2.13.5 Substantial shareholders, who lend through an ALA, on condition that the shares are held by the ALA: - as agent for the substantial shareholder, (i) - for lending only and for no other purpose; and (ii) - are lent using only a specified form of agreement (i.e. a relevant agreement 29 as (iii) defined),

-- (a) the transfer of the shares to the ALA^{32} and the return of the shares by the ALA^{33} ; and - (b) the lending of the shares by the ALA and the return of the shares to the ALA (section 3 of the SBL Rules).
+- the transfer of the shares to the ALA30 and the return of the shares by (a) the ALA31; and - the lending of the shares by the ALA and the return of the shares to the (b) ALA (section 3 of the SBL Rules).